 There are a few different majors that are available to you depending on what college you choose.
 You can choose to pursue your degree in General Psychology allows you to study behavior and research methods as you answering difficult and thought provoking questions.
 For more practical training, you may want to choose to study Clinical, Counseling, and Applied Psychology.
 This is a great choice for those who wish to pursue careers as counselors.
 Students can also major in Child Development and Psychology in order to learn how people develop and grow through their life.

-Approximately 1,476 colleges in the U.S. offer a psychology degree of some kind.
-This year's Best Colleges for Psychology ranking compares 835 of them to identify the best overall programs in the country.
+This year's Best Psychology Schools ranking compares 1003 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom psychology rankings further below.

 The field of Psychology requires a student who is deeply interested in people and also enjoys math and science.
 You will be spending time writing lab reports as well as research papers.
 Students develop adept critical thinking skills as they analyze scientific papers, gather research and make observation.
 You will also work with numbers and formulas to analyze data.

 Students should have a passion for working with people and a desire to help people lead better lives.
 Many majors involve an internship or some sort of field work.
 Make good use of any practical experience in order to help you find a job later on.
 Work in the field also helps you empathize with others and become a better listener.

 psychology degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic psychology program qualifications, to serve in some psychology careers, special certification may be required outside of your degree.

 There are many different psychology degree levels.
 You can spend many years getting as high as a in psychology to something that takes less time like a .
 The type of psychology degree you choose will determine how long it takes to get your diploma.